Wright-Fisher diffusion and coalescent with a continuum of seed-banks: Introduction

 For the strong seed-bank models within the framework of \cite{kaj2001coalescent}, as indicated by the studies of two specific examples in \cite{blath2013ancestral} and \cite{blath2015genealogy}, their coalescent structures are outside the Kingman coalescent universality class.
-Therefore, a new strong seed-bank model along with its coalescent process were introduced by \cite{blath2016}.
-Different from the non-Markovian nature of the forward process in \cite{kaj2001coalescent}, the Wright-Fisher model with a ``geometric" seed-bank in \cite{blath2016} is still Markovian.
-The scaling limit of the allele frequency process is the Wright-Fisher diffusion with an ``exponential" seed-bank, which is characterized by a $2$-dimensional stochastic differential equation (SDE).
-Here, the ``geometric" and ``exponential" imply the distributions of the dormancy times.
-Although this seed-bank model can be regarded as a special two-island model where the population is divided into ``active" and ``dormant'' subpopulations and no reproduction occurs in the latter, there are significant qualitative differences between the ``seed-bank coalescent" and the ``structured coalescent" for two islands.
-For example, as demonstrated in \cite{blath2016}, the seed-bank coalescent does not come down from infinity, and its expected time to the most recent common ancestor is unbounded as the sample size increases.
+Therefore, a new strong seed-bank model along with its coalescent process were introduced in \cite{blath2016}.
+Different from the non-Markovian nature of the forward process in \cite{kaj2001coalescent}, the Wright-Fisher model with a \textit{geometric} seed-bank in \cite{blath2016} is still Markovian.
+The scaling limit of the allele frequency process is the Wright-Fisher diffusion with an \textit{exponential} seed-bank, which is characterized by a $2$-dimensional stochastic differential equation.
+Here, the \textit{geometric} and \textit{exponential} imply the distributions of the dormancy times.
+Although this seed-bank model can be regarded as a special two-island model where the population is divided into \textit{active} and \textit{dormant} subpopulations and no reproduction occurs in the latter, there are significant qualitative differences between the \textit{seed-bank coalescent} and the \textit{structured coalescent} for two islands.
+See Section 4 of \cite{blath2016} for more details.

-Now, a natural question within the framework of \cite{blath2016} is how to generalize the dormancy time distribution from "exponential" to more general ones, especially those with heavy tails, which will cause the seed-bank model to lose the Markov property again.
-When studying the impact of seed-banks on the long-time behavior of spatial structured populations, \cite{greven2022spatial} proposed the method of considering a countable number of ``colored" seed-banks, as the linear combinations of exponential survival functions can approximate survival functions with power-law tails.
+Now, a natural question within the framework of \cite{blath2016} is how to generalize the dormancy time distribution from \textit{exponential} to more general ones, especially those with heavy tails, which will cause the seed-bank model to lose the Markov property again.
+When studying the impact of seed-banks on the long-time behavior of spatially structured populations, \cite{greven2022spatial} proposed the method of approximation by a countable number of \textit{colored} seed-banks, as the linear combinations of exponential survival functions can approximate survival functions with power-law tails.
 The main purpose of this paper is to mathematically refine this asymptotic idea.
 It leads to the introduction of the Wright-Fisher diffusion with a continuum of seed-banks, which is characterized by a more general infinite-dimensional SDE.